brigaldies/RepData_PeerAssessment1/PA1_template.md

 1. A time series plot of the mean number of steps per 5-minute interval over the course of a day;
 1. A strategy to backfill missing data;
 1. The previous time series re-visited with the missing data back filled;
-1. A comparison of the steps activity in week days vs. weekend days.
+1. A comparison of the steps activity patterns in weekdays vs. weekend days.

 ## Data Loading and Preprocessing